Jamelle Bouie: Recognition

 In 2012, Bouie was chosen for The Root's Root Top 100.
-The site stated that "his is a strong, influential and necessary voice during the 2012 election season and beyond".

-Forbes recognized Bouie in its "30 Under 30 – Media" list in 2015, saying that "he became a leading voice on the Ferguson story".
+The site wrote, "his is a strong, influential and necessary voice during the 2012 election season and beyond".
+Forbes recognized Bouie in its "30 Under 30 – Media" list in 2015, writing, "he became a leading voice on the Ferguson story".
+He received the American Political Science Association's 2025 Carey McWilliams Award, which honors "a major journalistic contribution to our understanding of politics".